sysbio-netlify/sysbio.se/content/pest-bin_eu/activities.md

 **Public events**

 ESR12 Anja Tušar participated at the European Research Night in Slovenia – a public event dedicated to the dissemination of science to the general public.
+The event took place on 24th September 2021.

 ![](../img/public-eevent-anja.jpg)